Doctor of Philosophy (PhD)

-If you are looking for a potential supervisor to supervise your research, you may find the IoE Research Staff and their Projects page useful.
+If you are looking for a potential supervisor to supervise your research, please click here.

 Read on to see what some of our PhD alumni think about their time at the IoE and what they have been up to since their graduation.

 Dr. Anna Tsakalaki

 Title of thesis: Investigating spelling in English and Greek native speaking children with and without dyslexia

 Research focus: My PhD explored areas of literacy development and literacy difficulties in different languages.
 I compared the spelling performance of Key Stage 2 students in England and Greece.
 My sample included children with dyslexia and typically developing children.
 By comparing their spelling performance, I was able to detect differences in the pace with which their spelling skills developed, the manifestation of dyslexia in the two different languages and the contribution of the specific language they were writing in (English or Greek) to acquisition of spelling skills.

 Memorable experiences at the IoE: As a doctoral student, I enjoyed working in a supportive research environment being supervised by experienced researchers specialising in my field.
 I have been given several opportunities to present my work at seminars and conferences, to assist in other research projects apart from my own and to gain teaching experience in higher education.
 I also enjoyed being part of an active community of doctoral students, who met regularly to support each other.

 Career: I am currently a Lecturer in Education at the University of Reading’s Institute of Education, where I teach across postgraduate and undergraduate programmes and supervise research projects of postgraduate level.
 In the future, I am hoping to build a strong network of colleagues sharing my teaching and research interests leading to many opportunities for collaborations and exchange of knowledge.